 ECULIZUMAB - INJECTION

 COMMON BRAND NAME(S): Soliris

 WARNING: Eculizumab can lower your body's ability to fight an infection.
 It can increase your chance of getting a very serious (possibly fatal) brain/spinal cord infection (meningitis).
-Seek immediate medical attention if you develop any signs of a severe infection (including meningitis), such as high fever, chills, severe headache, persistent nausea/vomiting, stiff neck, mental/mood changes (e.g., confusion), eye sensitivity to light, fast heartbeat, change in the amount of urine.
+Seek immediate medical attention if you develop any signs of a severe infection (including meningitis), such as high fever, chills, severe headache, persistent nausea/vomiting, stiff neck, mental/mood changes (e.g., confusion), eye sensitivity to light.

 You should receive the vaccine for meningitis (meningococcal vaccine) at least 2 weeks before receiving this medication.
 If you have been previously vaccinated for meningitis, ask your doctor if you need to be vaccinated again before receiving this medication.
 The vaccine will protect most people, but meningitis may occur even in people who have been vaccinated.
 Therefore, you should still watch for signs of meningitis even if you receive the vaccine.
 Consult your doctor for more details.

 USES: This medication is used to treat a certain blood disorder (paroxysmal nocturnal hemoglobinuria).
 This disorder can cause a decrease in red blood cells (anemia).
 This medication helps to block the decrease in red blood cells and can improve the symptoms of anemia (e.g., tiredness, shortness of breath) and decrease the need for blood transfusions.